oracle/helm-charts/README.md

 request, please [review our contribution guide](./CONTRIBUTING.md) which includes information on how to responsibly report a security vulnerability to Oracle.

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

-Copyright (c) 2022 Oracle and/or its affiliates.
+Copyright (c) 2022, 2023 Oracle and/or its affiliates.

 Released under the Universal Permissive License v1.0 as shown at
 <https://oss.oracle.com/licenses/upl/>.